Hemmels/JavaPerfMon/README.md

     ..\gradlew.bat bootRun -D org.gradle.java.home=D:\Java\jdk-11.0.1 --args='--spring.profiles.active=test'

-This will have a running back end to which you can run the [React front end](https://github.com/Hemmels/reactapp) against.
+This will create a running back end to which you can run the [React front end](https://github.com/Hemmels/reactapp) against.